 Q. A question: why do you call a tumor “well-differentiated” when actually it is the LEAST different from the tissue of origin?
 Shouldn’t it be “low differentiated?”

 A. That’s a great question.
-So many times in pathology we use terms without explaining them – you’re right to try to figure it out.
+So many times in pathology we use terms without explaining them – you’re right to try to figure these things out.

 Thanks for a so thorough answer!
 Awesome! 🙂